Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

 - **From OBS to GBS-based Quick Build**

-  In the Tizen development process, we switched the build Infra which is used for the build and snapshot creation from the OBS to the GBS-based Quick Build.
-This change has the following merits.
+  In the Tizen development process, we switched the build infra which is used for the build and snapshot creation from the OBS to the GBS-based Quick Build.
+This change has the following merits:

   First, it is possible to increase the efficiency of project management and operation through parallel build, text-based project list, and package list management, etc.
 It is more efficient for more people to collaborate and work on more projects together than before.